AD9190/KAN/README.md

 - **`grid`**: Controls the flexibility of the splines.
 More grid points = more flexible (but potentially overfitting).
 - **`k=3`**: Cubic splines, which are smooth and work well in practice.

-![📸 **SUGGESTED IMAGE 4:** Screenshot of the model architecture print output.
-When you initialize a KAN, it prints a nice summary.]

 ### Step 3: Training